Ta-Pc/Ta-Pc/README.md

 ### 🌱 What I'm Focused On

 *   **Academics:** Excelling in my **BIT: Information Systems** degree at UP, focusing on Systems Analysis, C# Programming, and Business Studies.
-*   **Deeper Learning:** Mastering advanced AI concepts from *"Artificial Intelligence: A Modern Approach"* and exploring heterogeneous computing with SYCL.
+*   **Deeper Learning:** Mastering advanced Information Systems Analyst Tools and techniques to model and develop information systems.
-*   **Project Development:** Continuously improving my C++ skills by enhancing my physics engine and other high-performance applications.
+*   **Project Development:** Currently working on Academic-OS an advanced academic system responsible for tracking assignments and academic performence.

 ---